melnicki/melnicki.github.io/_posts/2014-03-20-Set-up-public-and-private-subnets-using-AWS-VPC.md

     ```sh
     ssh bastion
     ```
-21. __Switch the SSHD port on the bastion host__.
+21. __Switch the sshd port on the bastion host__.
 Once you are connected to the bastion host, edit the sshd config file using:

     ```sh
     sudo vi /etc/ssh/sshd_config